Doctor Who missing episodes: The Daleks' Master Plan

 The Daleks' Master Plan was never sold abroad; only Australia requested viewing copies (excepting Episode 7, "The Feast of Steven"), and eventually declined to purchase the serial.
+This viewing copy was archived at ABC's Gore Hill studio, which was sold in 2003.
+The episodes may have been returned to the BBC in 1975, but according to Paul Vanezis they may also still be in Australia.

-Three out of the serial's 12 episodes have been recovered.
-16 mm copies of episodes 5 and 10 were returned to the BBC in 1983.
+Three of the serial's 12 episodes have been recovered.
+In July 1983, 16 mm copies of episodes 5 and 10 were discovered in the basement of a Mormon church in London.
 Episode 2 was returned in 2004 by former BBC engineer Francis Watson.
 He had come across the film in the 1970s, while clearing a projector testing room at the BBC's Ealing Studios.
-Instead of disposing of the film as instructed, he brought it home – eventually to return it to the BBC when he realised the value of the material.
+Instead of disposing of the film as instructed, he brought it home – eventually to return it to the BBC when he realised its value.

+The Ice Warriors

+In August 1988, BBC Enterprises was in the process of moving out of Villiers House in Ealing.
+During the clearing out, an employee found several film cans pushed to the back of a storage cupboard.
+The cans found were labelled The Ice Warriors episodes 2, 4, 5, 6.
+On inspection of the prints, the can labeled Ice Warriors 2 actually contained episode 1 (the label had all the correct details for episode 1 except for the instalment number).
+Episodes 4, 5 & 6 were present in their respective cans, thus only leaving episodes 2 and 3 missing.

+Additionally, a can labeled Fury from the Deep episode 6 was also found alongside the other cans, but the print contained a different program.

 Incomplete recovered episodes

 Of the 50 recovered episodes, several are missing short segments – due either to overseas censorship or to damage to the surviving film print.
 The following table shows all affected episodes, and the total duration of missing material.